apmckinlay/natureapp/plants/norbvio.md

 The three-part seed capsule splits open when ripe, spilling out masses of small **seeds**.

-The [Early Blue Violet](/plants/earlyvio/) looks very similar but is shorter, has smaller leaves, and grows in drier areas.
+**Could it be?** [Early Blue Violet](/plants/earlyvio/) looks very similar but is shorter, has smaller leaves, and grows in drier areas.

 **Did you know?** The flowers of the Northern Bog Violet are sometimes white.